Pilot Whales In Fiji

 Pilot whales are very social, they live in family pods of a few dozen individuals.
 Occasionally they join with other groups to form very large pods of many hundred animals spread out over a wide ocean area.

 Pilot whales can be very curious, sometimes approaching a drifting boat or even snorkellers in the water.
-They are also regularly seen spy-hopping -pushing their heads vertically high out of the water and looking at the boat and people.
+They are also regularly seen spy-hopping -pushing their heads vertical high out of the water and looking at the boat and people.

 Sometimes exciting snorkeling experiences are possible.
 When in the water one can clearly hear their whistles and clicks, with which they communicate and navigate.